20 Questions You Should Always Ask Your Doctor

 While scientists dig deeper, talk to your doctor about what the best options are for you.
 With so many new non-toxic mineral sunscreen formulations, new options abound––see what they think.

-Recommendation: If you’re keeping it clean this summer, some non-toxic brands include Babo Botanicals, Beautycounter and All Good.
+The Remedy Rx: If you're keeping it clean this summer, some non-toxic brands include Babo Botanicals, Beautycounter and All Good.

 "What supplements would be good for me to take?
 Do you have a recommended brand?"